BQB Lineas Aereas

 - Route Maps

 BQB Líneas Aéreas is a regional airline based at Punta del Este and Montevideo airports, Uruguay.
-BQB commenced operations in 2010 and currently operates service between inland regions in Uruguay and Brazil and the coastal cities Punta del Este and Montevideo.
-BQB has secured rights to operate from its Punta del Este and Montevideo hubs to Buenos Aires, Rosario and Cordoba in Argentina, and Florianopolis in Brazil.
+BQB commenced operations in 2010 and provides services to various destinations in South America.
 The airline is owned by integrated Uruguayan tour operator Buquebus.

 Location of BQB Lineas Aereas main hub (Punta del Este Airport)